Apoc70/New-RoomMailbox/README.md

 Creates a new room mailbox, security groups for full access and send-as permission and adds the security groups to the room mailbox configuration.

+## NOTE

+This rpository is archived.
+The script is now maintained [here](https://github.com/Apoc70/PowerShell-Scripts).

 ## Description

 This scripts creates a new room mailbox and security groups for full access and and send-as delegation.
 As a third security security a dedicated group for allowed users to book the new room is created.
 The CalenderBooking security group is only created, but not assigned to the room mailbox.
 Security groups are created using a naming convention.